 After carefully choosing the day's ingredients from the local markets and bazaars, the ladies of the house commence with peeling and prepping vegetables, marinating and stewing meats and preparing soups and desserts, all in anticipation of the evening meal.

 "Iftar" is a full, multi-course meal that begins with light fare and soup similar to breakfast.
-It then continues with several main course and vegetable selections, desserts, Turkish coffee and fresh fruit.
+It then continues with several main courses and vegetable selections, desserts, Turkish coffee and fresh fruit.

 The fast is usually broken first with a sip of water, followed by light fare like black and green olives, a selection of Turkish cheeses, dates, and slivers of warm, flat bread called 'pide' (pea-DEH') that is only baked during the month of Ramazan.